 The Sales Pitch Framework

-Problem: Start with a statement or question about the problem you solve.
+- Problem: Start with a statement or question about the problem you solve.
 You can present the problem using a personal anecdote, question, or eye-opening statistic.
 Answer the why.

 Many companies use success stories in their pitches to ensure the sale.
 Name-dropping really works, so be sure to use that to your advantage.
 And if your product is small or light enough to keep in your pocket, you should always have one on-hand to show your prospect.

 I always stress the need for a concise sales pitch.
 So keep it free of professional jargon, don't get into the weeds, and be sure to talk more about your prospect and their problems than yourself.

 Nothing's more off-putting than a bragging salesperson talking about themselves, their company, or their services.
 That's what I call the "me monster."
 The actor in your story is the customer, not you — period.

 Lastly, presentation and distribution are everything.
 You need to deliver your sales pitch to the right person at the right time with the right tools on hand (like a demo, free trial, or presentation).